Liverpool 2 Tottenham Hotspur 2

 The context

 This would be John’s first time at Anfield.
-The number of tourists with similar ambitions – along with our refusal to pay ridiculously inflated prices – made arranging it rather difficult.
+The number of tourists with similar ambitions – along with our refusal to pay ridiculously inflated prices – had made arranging things rather difficult.
 But now, thanks to our friend Pete, we were Spurs fans for the day; a Premier League price cap on away tickets also meant this privilege set us back far less than any daytripper.

 The journey